sshravan/zok-issues/issue-03/report.md

-Number of constraints after compile

 ## Description
-Prior to 0.7.9, ```zokrates compile ``` would return the constraints count after successful compilation.
-However this is no longer the case in newer versions.
+Prior to 0.7.9, ```zokrates compile``` would return the constraints count after successful compilation.
+However this is no longer the case in the newer versions.
 How to enable this feature in the latest version?
+I would be great to access this feature during compilation.

 ## Environment

-- Compiler version: 0.7.9 (048221ba)
+- Compiler version: 0.7.10 (5a22eb60)
 - Operating system: Ubuntu

 ## Steps to Reproduce